A photo of the NYC Skyline

 The Consequences of a Probation Violation

-The consequences of a probation violation in New York can be severe.
-A judge has broad discretion to impose penalties and criminal charges, ranging from a warning to probation revocation and reinstituting the original jail sentence.
+The consequences of a probation violation in New York can be harsh.
+A judge has discretion to impose penalties and criminal charges, which can be a warning for revocation of probation or imposition of the original jail sentence.

 If probation is revoked, offenders could be sent back to jail or prison to serve the remainder of their original sentence.
 Even if the probation isn’t revoked, there could still be additional penalties, such as:

-The exact consequences depend on the nature and severity of the violation, prior criminal history, and other factors.
-It’s important to remember that even minor violations can lead to serious consequences.
-Contact a New York City criminal defense attorney as soon as possible after a probation violation.
+The exact consequences depend on the nature of the violation, prior criminal history, and other factors.
+It’s important to remember that even minor violations can lead to serious consequences if they’re not handled properly.
+If this is your case, contact a criminal attorney.

 Common Probation Violation Defenses

-It may seem like the deck is stacked against you when facing a probation violation charge.
-However, there are possible defenses that an experienced criminal lawyer might apply for your case:
+When facing a probation violation charge, it might feel like the deck is stacked against you.
+However, there are possible defenses that an experienced criminal lawyer might apply to your case:

 Unintentional Violation: Sometimes, a violation occurs due to circumstances beyond your control.
 For instance, if an appointment with the probation officer was missed because of a medical emergency or unforeseen event, this could be a valid defense.

-Lack of Knowledge: Probationers may violate their terms simply because they were unaware of certain stipulations.
+Lack of Knowledge: Sometimes, a probationer may violate their terms simply because they were unaware of certain stipulations.
 If it can be demonstrated that the terms of your probation were not clearly communicated to you or there was some misunderstanding, this might serve as a defense.

 Insufficient Evidence: The prosecution must provide evidence that you violated your probation.
 If the evidence is weak or questionable, it might be possible to challenge its validity and argue that there is insufficient evidence.